 The Bioscience Journal is an interdisciplinary and open-access electronic journal that publishes scientific articles in a continuous flow in the areas of Agricultural Sciences, Biological Sciences and Health Sciences.
 Before submitting an article to the Bioscience Journal, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-The following types of articles will be accepted: research articles (clinical studies, laboratory studies, cohort studies, case-control studies, ecological studies, and cross-sectional studies), and systematic reviews with or without meta-analysis.
-Bioscience Journal does NOT accept narrative or critical reviews, case reports, case series, short communications, letters to the Editor, and opinion articles.
+The following types of articles will be accepted: research articles (clinical studies, laboratory studies, cohort studies, case-control studies, ecological studies, and cross-sectional studies), systematic reviews with or without meta-analysis and scope review.
+Bioscience Journal does NOT accept narrative, critical reviews or integrative review, case reports, case series, short communications, letters to the Editor, and opinion articles.

 For all manuscripts reporting data from health research, authors must follow the reporting guidelines specific to the type of research: CONSORT for randomized trials, STROBE for observational studies, PRISMA for systematic reviews, STARD for studies of diagnostic accuracy, SRQR for qualitative research, and ARRIVE for animal pre-clinical studies.
 Authors can consult the reporting guidelines and also other resources relevant to research reporting at the EQUATOR Network website (https://www.equator-network.org).
 A Reporting Guidelines Checklist should be submitted along with the manuscript as a supplementary file in the submission process.